freemocap/freemocap/README.md

 - `charucoSquareSize`
   - [Type]  = int
   - [Default] = 36,
   - The size of a side of a black square in the Charuco board used in this calibration.
-The default value of 36 is approximately appropriate for a print out on an 8 in bu 10 in paper (US Letter, approx A4)
+The default value of 36 is approximately appropriate for a print out on an 8" x 10" paper (US Letter, approx A4)

 - `calVideoLength`
   - [Type]  = int, float in range (0,1), or [int, int]
   - [Default] = .5,
-  - What portion of the videos to use in the Anipose calibration step in `stage=3`. `-1` uses the whole recording, a number between 0 and 1 defines a proprotion of the video to use, and a tuple of two numbers defines the start and end frame
+  - What portion of the videos to use in the Anipose calibration step in `stage=3`. `-1` uses the whole recording, a number between 0 and 1 defines a proportion of the video to use, and a tuple of two numbers defines the start and end frame

 - `startFrame`